FrankieDes/Pretzel/README.md

 # Pretzel
-An adventure based RPG with fighting puzzles and time management where you play as an octopus leaving it’s owner to explore the world.
+An adventure based RPG with fighting, puzzles and time management.
+You play as a small octopus sneaking away from its owner to explore the world!